Bioconductor/packagebuilder/documentation/Deployment.md

    pip install stomp.py pytz stompy

    cd ../bioc-common-python

-   pip install --upgrade -r PIP-DEPENDENCIES--bioc-common-python.txt

-   python setup.py install
+   pip install --upgrade -r PIP-DEPENDENCIES--bioc-common-python.txt python setup.py install

    cd ../packagebuilder
    pip install --upgrade -r PIP-DEPENDENCIES--packagebuilder.txt
 ```

+   **Note:** The `stompy` module doesn't seem to be available for Python 3
+   at the moment (Nov 2019) so skip it.
+It doesn't seem to be needed anyway.

+   **Note**: For now (Nov 2019), the first line in
+   `packagebuilder/PIP-DEPENDENCIES--packagebuilder.txt` has been modified
+   to install the `python3` branch of bioc-common-python from GitHub.
+   Remove `@python3` from this line once the `python3` branch of
+   bioc-common-python gets merged into its `master` branch.

   **Note:** If there is trouble with a particular version of a dependency
    you can update the versions in these files.
 These versions were stable
    and working on our systems.